Growing up, my mom made squash pie during the summer months and I devoured it. Squash pie is crustless zucchini quiche that forms crust while baking.

 What I learned to call squash pie is also known as ‘impossible pie'.
 Impossible pie was marketed on Bisquick boxes in the 1970’s.
 Now, Betty Crocker’s website offers recipes for ‘impossibly easy pie’ still using Bisquick.
 Same concept, more variations.

 Summer squash is beginning to make an appearance at the Saturday farmers' market and I have already consumed two squash pies.
 Served chilled, my recipe has been modified to yield a dense quiche that makes for a delicious lunch or snack.

-generous pinch freshly ground nutmeg
+1/8 teaspoon freshly ground nutmeg

-2-3 medium zucchini (green and/or yellow), large grate
+2-3 medium zucchini (green and/or yellow), grated

-1 small yellow or sweet onion, fine dice
+1 small yellow onion, finely chopped

-3 eggs, room temperature
+3 whole eggs, room temperature and shell removed

-Let cool.
+Allow to cool on a rack.
 Pie can be eaten at room temperature or chilled, and will last 4-5 days under refrigeration.

-Recipe from my Aunt Julie's kitchen
+Recipe from my aunt julie's kitchen